Gay: A man who has a sexual and/or romantic attraction towards men. The term can also be used to describe homosexuality in general.

 PrEP is a medication that can prevent you from catching HIV if you take it correctly.
-It is available from certain sexual health clinics in England as part of the IMPACT trial.
-Please contact us for more information and if you’d like to be a part of the trial.
-For more information about PrEP, including how to take it correctly, click here.
-YorsexualHealth can undertake monitoring and testing for those who are taking PrEP outside of the trial.
+It is readily available free of charge from our service.
+For more information about PrEP, including how to take it correctly, clickhere.

 Men who have sex with Men are also particularly at risk of catching Syphilis.
 It can be passed on through direct skin contact with someone who has a Syphilis rash or sores, or through unprotected sex.
 It is diagnosed with a blood test and is treated using antibiotics.
 It develops in three stages, each of which have different symptoms.
 For more information about this, check out this video:

-Hepatitis B and C are infections that affect the liver.
-They can be passed on through unprotected sex or sharing drug taking equipment.
+Hepatitis A, B, and C are infections that affect the liver.
+Hepatitis A is associated with rimming and faecal transmission.
+Hepatitis B and C can be passed on through unprotected sex or sharing drug taking equipment.
 You can get tested for Hepatitis B and C at YorSexualHealth.
-We can also give you your Hepatitis B vaccination if you are at risk of catching it through sex.
-Find out more about Hepatitis B and C by watching this video:
+We can also give you your Hepatitis A and B vaccinations if you are at risk of catching them through sex.
+There is no vaccine for Hepatitis C. Find out more about Hepatitis B and C by watching this video: